Zeno and the Stoics

 By the middle of the 3rd century CE, because Stoicism no longer attracted practitioners, no one had a motive to preserve the texts.
 The Platonists, on whom we depend for most of the texts that have survived, saw no need to preserve them since they did not think these texts helped them understand the truth they thought Plato came the closest to seeing.

-This means that our knowledge of early Stoicism depends mostly on what others wrote.
+As a consequence, our knowledge of early Stoicism depends mostly on what others wrote.

 The Soul in the Adult is Reason